-- (i) The Company operates in the United States and a portion of its expenses are incurred in US dollars and Euros; - (ii) The Company is exposed to currency risk through its other liability comprising minimum royalties denominated in Euros; - (iii) The Company is exposed to currency risk through an increasing number of customers with contracts denominated in US dollars; - (iv) The Company purchases machine parts from European suppliers and is exposed to currency risk as a portion of its expenses are incurred in Euros.
+- (i) The Company operates in the United States and a portion of its expenses are incurred in US dollars; - (ii) The Company is exposed to currency risk through customers with sales contracts denominated in US dollars: - (iii) The Company purchases machine parts from European suppliers and is exposed to currency risk as a portion of its expenses are incurred in Euros and Swedish Kronor;

-A significant change in the currency exchange rate of the Canadian dollar relative to the US dollar and Euro currencies could have an effect on the Company's results of operations.
-As at September 30, 2016, all of the Company's liquid assets and liabilities were held in Canadian dollars and US dollars.
+A significant change in the currency exchange rate of the Canadian dollar relative to the US dollar, Euro and Swedish krona, currencies could have an effect on the Company's results of operations.
+As at September 30, 2017, all of the Company's liquid assets and liabilities were held in Canadian dollars and US dollars.

 The Company enters into foreign exchange derivative contracts to minimize exposure to foreign currencies.
-During the year ended September 30, 2016, the Company incurred an unrealized gain on foreign exchange derivatives, included within foreign exchange gain, of \$3 (2015 - \$nil).
-At September 30, 2016, the fair value of the foreign exchange contracts was a net asset of \$3 (2015 - \$nil).
+During the year ended September 30, 2017, the Company incurred a loss on foreign exchange derivatives, included within foreign exchange loss, of \$3 (2016 - gain of \$3).
+At September 30, 2017, the Company held no foreign exchange contracts.
+At September 30, 2016, the fair value of the foreign exchange contracts was a net asset of \$3.
 The fair values of the foreign exchange derivatives are recurring measurements and are determined whenever possible based on observable market data.
 If observable market data on the financial derivatives is not available, the Company uses observable spot and forward foreign exchange rates to estimate their fair values.

-A change in the value of the Canadian dollar by 10% relative to foreign currencies the Company is exposed to would have affected the Company's income for the year as follows:
+A change in the value of the Canadian dollar by 10% relative to foreign currencies the Company is exposed to would have affected the Company's loss for the years ended September 30, 2017 and 2016 as follows: